deevidh/docker-ecs-cicd-test/README.md

 Repository to test using GitHub Actions to build a simple docker application, push it to ECR, and then deploy to ECS.

-Further documentation can be found in each subdirectory.
+Some further documentation can be found in the subdirectories.

 ## To deploy